kinokomushroom/Godot-Piano-Transcription-Helper/README.md

 # Godot Piano Transcription Helper
-A tool to analyze music files by frequencies of every piano key, and display them in nice colours.
+A tool to analyse music files by frequencies of every piano key, and display them in nice colours.

 mp3 and ogg files are supported.